BurnP3/BurnP3Plus/linux_tutorial.md

 > **Why Mono?** SyncroSim is a .NET application.
 On Linux, it runs via Mono, which provides the runtime environment.
 On Windows, the native .NET runtime is used instead.

-> **Why Conda?** SyncroSim needs a helper tool called GDAL to read and write spatial raster files.
-On Linux, the easiest way to install GDAL with the correct bindings is through a Conda environment, which avoids conflicts with system libraries.
+> **Why Conda?** SyncroSim needs GDAL C# bindings to read and write spatial raster files.
+On Linux, Conda is used only to provide these bindings — the actual spatial libraries (GDAL, PROJ, GEOS) are installed system-wide via `apt`.

 <br>